NCommander/dnscatcher/doc/technical_overview.md

 Registered users may request their data be deleted from the backend.

 #### Verified Users
 Verified users operate like registered users, but provide additional information such as a name, and email address and can be contacted by Catcher administrators.
-Verified users are considered to provide the high quality of client data.
+Verified users are considered to provide high quality client data.
 In API terms, verified users operate identically to registered users.

 Verified users can request that their verification be deleted in addition to their data history.